Crypto137/MHServerEmu/docs/Glossary.md

 - **Agent** - a world entity that can perform actions.

-- **Archive** - a proprietary data serialization format developed by Gazillion.
+- **Archive** - a proprietary data serialization format developed by Gazillion based on the underlying encoding used for protobufs.

 - **Area** - an arrangement of cells.